-MSN7115 Meal Planning in Health and Illness (2 credits)
+MSN7116 Meal Planning in Health and Illness (3 credits)

 This course prepares students to design and modify meal plans in order to promote optimal health, address specific illness states, manage weight and encourage healthful food behaviors.
 Emphasis is placed on demonstrating practical skills for effective patient assessment and communication with appropriate documentation.
 Special consideration will be given to food selection, preparation methods, patient preference, operating within a budget, cultural influences and the creation of sustainable plans that encourage long-term compliance.
-Prerequisites(s): MSN7207 (2+0)
+Prerequisite: MSN7208

 MSN7200 Immune Imbalances and Inflammation (4 credits)

 This course explores inflammation and immune dysfunction as common pathogenic mechanisms in many chronic disorders, such as diabetes mellitus, hypertension, allergy, and autoimmunity.
 Dietary and phytonutritional influences on the inflammatory process, including both proinflammatory and anti-inflammatory effects, are explored in depth using a functional medicine framework.
 Case studies include autoimmune diseases, allergies, and metabolic disorders.
 Risks, benefits, and nutritional interactions associated with common anti-inflammatory medications are reviewed.
-Prerequisites(s): MSN7207 (4+0)
+Prerequisite: MSN7208

-MSN7207 Nutritional Epidemiology and Clinical Research (4 credits)
+MSN7208 Nutritional Epidemiology and Clinical Research (3 credits)

 This course is an introduction to the principles of epidemiology and their application to nutrition.
 This course addresses the role of nutrition in investigating the epidemiology of many chronic diseases.
-The course also stresses clinical research design methods utilized in nutrition research as well as general clinical research designs such as clinical trials, cohort studies, case-control studies, and other pragmatic designs.
-(4+0)
+The course also stresses clinical research design methods utilized in nutrition research as well as general clinical research designs such as clinical trials, cohort studies, case- control studies, and other pragmatic designs.
+Prerequisites: MSN6101, MSN6102, MSN6105, MSN6305

-MSN7215 Cardiovascular Disease and Metabolic Imbalances (2 credits)
+MSN7216 Cardiovascular Disease and Metabolic Imbalances (3 credits)

 This is the capstone course in the degree program and is taken in the last quarter of study (with other courses), or in the following quarter.
 Each student produces a scholarly paper on a subject related to nutrition and/or functional medicine.
 Students also write a reflective essay about their learning experiences in the MS-HNFM program.
-A comprehensive final examination covering all areas of required coursework in the program is taken at the conclusion of this course.
+Essential skills and concepts taught in required program coursework will also be assessed through work completed in this course.
 Prerequisite: All required courses completed prior or concurrently.
-(3+0)

 MSN7201 Fundamentals of Mind-Body Medicine and the Psychology of Well-Being (2 credits)